-NOTE: In a single-processor configuration, the CPU1 socket must be used.

-- 1 If you are adding a second processor for the first time, remove the heatsink blank and the processor blank from the vacant processor socket.
+- NOTE: In a single-processor configuration, the CPU1 socket must be used. - 1 If you are adding a second processor for the first time, remove the heatsink blank and the processor blank from the vacant processor socket.
 Removing the blanks is similar to removing a processor.
-See "Removing a Processor." - 2 Unpack the new processor. - 3 Align the processor with the socket keys on the ZIF socket.
-See Figure 3-32.
+See "Removing a Processor." - 2 Unpack the new processor. - If the processor has previously been used in a system, remove any remaining thermal grease from the processor using a lint-free cloth. - 3 Align the processor with the socket keys on the ZIF socket.
+See Figure 3-22. - 4 Install the processor in the socket.